MLB All Star Voting 2018: Standings, Predictions for Midsummer Classic Roster

 The Astros and Yankees have an opportunity to put two starters in the All-Star Game, but that requires work to be done by each fanbase.

-If the current voting results hold, 11 teams will be represented in the starting lineups, which would be one less than a year ago.
+If the current voting results hold, 11 teams will be represented in the starting lineups, which would be one fewer than a year ago.

 While it's possible for more teams to have multiple players start, the Braves, Giants and Red Sox are the only locks to earn that achievement.

-Statistics obtained from MLB.com.
+Statistics obtained from MLB.com